pachyderm/pachyderm/examples/group/README.md

     ```shell
     pachctl list datum -f lab_group_by_patient.json
     ```
     For example, in the case of a "group by patient", note that one datum is created for each patient ID.
-Each datum containig all the lab results for this patient:
+Each datum containing all the lab results for this patient:

     | PATIENT ID| FILES IN DATUM |
     |-----------|----------------|